 Work with professional sports teams

 You will have opportunities to work with professional athletes and teams throughout your degree.
-Students have recently gained experience with Cheltenham Town Football Club, Gloucester Rugby, our All Golds rugby league team and England Netball.
+Students have recently gained experience with Cheltenham Town Football Club, Gloucester Rugby and England Netball.

 Get inspired at our annual sports coaching conference